learn-co-curriculum/dsc-monte-carlo-simulations-lab/README.md

 ## Introduction

-Often when attempting to conduct a permutation test, the total number of possible combinations is exceedingly large.
-At times, this number can be so vast that even with modern computers, it is infeasible or exceedingly resource heavy in order to compute all possible variations.
-As a result, these large sets can be approximated using Monte Carlo simulations.
+In order to calculate the precise probability of an event occurring, one needs to know the number of occurrences and the number of possible outcomes.
+If there are a large number of variables, these sample spaces can explode very quickly.
+Often, these spaces are so large that analyzing all possible outcomes is not  possible.
+As an alternative, these large sets can be approximated using Monte Carlo simulations.
 In this lab, you will combine ideas from the previous lessons and labs in order to conduct a Monte Carlo simulation of a permutation test that would otherwise be infeasible to compute.

 ## Objectives